iannjari/starter-hugo-academic/content/post/spring-dto/index.md

         return (Optional<UserDto>) userRepository.findById(id);
     }
 ```
-We then add a mapping method to the `findById` query at the return statement like;
+We then add a mapping method to the `findById` query at the return statement by modifying it like;
 ```java
 return (Optional<UserDto>) userRepository.findById(id).map(this::convertUserDto);
 ```